kenmcneil/kenmcneil/README.md

 ## Related Data

-Related data consists of domain concepts that are not directly managed by the product service but impmanaged within this service.
+Related data consists of domain concepts that are not directly managed by the product service but required to support the business use cases.
 These types of domains are imported "copies" of data that may be managed by a separate system.

 - Manufacturers (Each product will be associated with its manufacturer.)
 - Vendors (Vendors are third-parties that are selling the products, used only in the inventory feeds.)
 - Business Units (A business unit is an organization entity within Ferguson which might have different operational and financial rules.
 A business unit can have one or more store fronts associated with it)
 - Store Fronts (A store front is represented as a unique web domain on which products are sold, a store front belongs to a busienss unit)

->>>>>>> Initial commit
+- Marketplaces (A marketplace is third-party channel in which online goods are sold, think : Amazon, Google's marketplace, etc.)